edwardfxiao/react-inputs-validation/docs/v4-doc.md

     // type: 'string', //Optional.[String].Default: "string".
 Validation type, options are ['string', 'number', 'alphanumeric', 'alpha'].
     // numberType: 'decimal', // Optional.[String].Default: "decimal".
 Validation number type, options are ['decimal', 'int', 'price'].
 Handy when the validation type is number.
     // mantissa: 2, // Optional.[Number].Default: -1.
 Number precision.
     // decimalSeparator: '.', // Optional.[String].Default: ".".
 Decimal Separator.
-Handy when the target audiance is 'pt-BR'.
+Handy when the target audiance is 'pt-BR', which uses "0,1" instead of "0.1".
     // showMsg: true, //Optional.[Bool].Default: true.
 To determin display the error message or not.
     // min: 2, //Optional.[Number].Default: 0.
 Validation of min length when validationOption['type'] is string, min amount when validationOption['type'] is number.
     // max: 10, //Optional.[Number].Default: 0.
 Validation of max length when validationOption['type'] is string, max amount when validationOption['type'] is number.